elastic/elasticsearch-js/CONTRIBUTING.md

       ```sh
       npm install -g grunt-cli
       ```
-    3. Run the tests This will lint the code, run the unit tests, install local versions of elasticsearch, and run the integration tests using those installations.
+    3. Run the tests.
+Testing the code will lint the project, run the unit tests, install local versions of elasticsearch, and run the integration tests using those installations.

-      ***WARNING***: If you are running Elasticsearch on your machine, and it is using port 9200, shut it down.

       ```sh
       grunt test